karimarttila/karimarttila.github.io/_posts/2020-05-12-stress-management-part-4.md

 ### Introduction

 This is the fourth part of my five-part series about stress management.
-The first two parts can be found here:
+The first three parts can be found here:

 - [Stress Management Part 1]({% post_url 2020-05-05-stress-management-part-1 %})
 - [Stress Management Part 2]({% post_url 2020-05-07-stress-management-part-2 %})